Louisiana vs. Troy NCAA Football Odds, Plays and Insights | November 13, 2021

 Troy Stats and Trends

-- This year, the Trojans have one against the spread win in two games as an underdog of 6.5 points or more.
+- The Trojans have been underdogs by 6.5 points or more two times this year and covered the spread once.

-- Troy has eclipsed the over/under in 50% of its opportunities this season (four times over eight games with a set point total).
+- Troy has gone over the point total in 50% of its opportunities this season (four times over eight games with a set point total).

-- When Troy records more than 19.0 points, it is 3-2 against the spread and 5-1 overall.
+- Troy is 3-2 against the spread and 5-1 overall when the team notches more than 19.0 points.

 - The Trojans collect 353.2 yards per game, only 0.9 fewer than the 354.1 the Ragin' Cajuns give up.

-- In games that Troy churns out more than 354.1 yards, the team is 1-3 against the spread and 3-2 overall.
+- When Troy picks up more than 354.1 yards, the team is 1-3 against the spread and 3-2 overall.

-- This season the Trojans have turned the ball over 12 times, two more than the Ragin' Cajuns' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.